sessions8934/dj-saml-idp/README.md

 # dj-saml-idp

-This started as a fork of `novapost/django-saml2-idp`, distributed independently as `dj-saml-idp`.
+This is a fork `mobify/dj-saml-idp` that is distributed indipendantly as `django-saml-idp`.

 The original project is at https://github.com/guitarmanvt/django-saml2-idp